Flymo Leaf Blower

 Cut your hedges

 It is important to remember to avoid cutting your hedges between March to august - the peak season for nesting birds.
-If you want to learn more about this read our article here.

 Growing your garden